Zerobaseone: 2025: Subsequent releases and concerts

+2026: Lineup changes

+On January 2, WakeOne announced the upcoming release of Zerobaseone's single album titled Re-Flow.
+Scheduled for February 2, the album was described as a commemorative project reflecting on the nine members' experiences over their two-year and six-month tenure.
+The release served as a final project involving the full original lineup before the group's disbandment date in March, which had been established following a two-month contract extension.
+On January 12, YH Entertainment confirmed that its trainees—Zhang Hao, Ricky, Kim Gyu-vin, and Han Yu-jin—would depart from the group upon the expiration of their contracts.
+Following these departures, WakeOne announced on February 12, that Zerobaseone would reorganize and continue activities as a five-member group.
+The remaining members include Kim Ji-woong, Sung Han-bin, Seok Matthew, Kim Tae-rae, and Park Gun-wook.
+The group held their final concert as a nine-piece on March 15.

+On April 27, Zerobaseone announced their reorganization as a five-member group alongside the release of their sixth EP, Ascend-, scheduled for May 18.
+The album's title and promotional imagery symbolize the group's continued growth and ambition following their transition to a quintet.
+On May 26, the four former members of Zerobaseone subsequently re-debuted as And2ble.

 Other ventures

 Endorsements

 In July 2023, Zerobaseone was announced as the first brand models for Bring Green, a South Korean skincare brand.
 In the same year, the group was also selected as the brand muse for several clothing brands, such as Romantic Crown for its 2023 Fall/Winter Collection in September, Skoolooks for the launch promotion of its school winter uniform collection in November, and SPAO for a collaboration collection inspired from the group's song "Good Night" in December.
 In April 2024, coincidentally with their first formation anniversary, Zerobaseone collaborated with Line Friends to release nine new characters as the group's alter ego.
 Dubbed as "zeroni" (제로니), each character is named after each member's nickname.

 Philanthropy

 In March 2025, Zerobaseone donated to Seoul National University Children's Hospital Sponsorship Association, in celebration for achieving the target of 10 million streams for "Doctor!
 Doctor!", under the group's fanclub Zerose.